-Hadley, a Republican, was the representative for Illinois's 18th congressional district from 1895 to 1897.
+Hadley was the representative for Illinois’s 18th congressional district and was a Republican.
+He served from 1895 to 1897.

 From Dec 1895 to Mar 1897, Hadley missed 90 of 162 roll call votes, which is 55.6%.
 This is much worse than the median of 36.8% among the lifetime records of representatives serving in Mar 1897.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1895-Feb 1896||18||3||16.7%||37th|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information